cvaldezissc/salesburst/README.md

 # salesburst
-A little sized project built with C#.Net
+A classic Sales Point system built on C#